The universal von Neumann algebra of smooth four-manifolds revisited: Abstract

 \section{Abstract}

 Making use of its smooth structure only, out of a connected oriented smooth $4$-manifold a von Neumann algebra is constructed.
-As a special four dimensional phenomenon this von Neumann algebra is approximated by algebraic (i.e., formal) curvature tensors of the underlying $4$-manifold and the von Neumann algebra itself is a hyperfinite factor of ${\rm II}_1$ type hence is unique up to abstract isomorphisms of von Neumann algebras.
-Nevertheless over a fixed $4$-manifold this von Neumann algebra admits a representation on a Hilbert space such that its unitary equivalence class is preserved by orientation-preserving diffeomorphisms.
-Consequently the Murray--von Neumann coupling constant of this representation is well-defined and gives rise to a new and computable real-valued smooth $4$-manifold invariant.
+It is geometric in the sense that is generated by local operators and as a special four dimensional phenomenon it contains all algebraic (i.e., formal or coming from a metric) curvature tensors of the underlying $4$-manifold.
+The von Neumann algebra itself is a hyperfinite factor of ${\rm II}_1$-type hence is unique up to abstract isomorphisms of von Neumann algebras.
+Over a fixed $4$-manifold this universal von Neumann algebra admits a particular representation on a Hilbert space such that its unitary equivalence class is preserved by orientation-preserving diffeomorphisms consequently the Murray--von Neumann coupling constant of this representation is well-defined and gives rise to a new and computable real-valued smooth $4$-manifold invariant.
+Its link with Jones' subfactor theory is noticed as well as computations in the simply connected closed case are carried out.

-Some consequences of this construction for quantum gravity are also discussed.
-Namely reversing the construction by starting not with a particular smooth $4$-manifold but with the unique hyperfinite ${\rm II}_1$ factor, a conceptually simple but manifestly four dimensional, covariant, non-perturbative and genuinely quantum theory is introduced whose classical limit is general relativity in an appropriate sense.
-Therefore it is reasonable to consider it as a sort of quantum theory of gravity.
-In this model, among other interesting things, the observed positive but small value of the cosmological constant acquires a natural explanation.
+Application to the cosmological constant problem is also discussed.
+Namely, the aforementioned mathematical construction allows to reformulate the classical vacuum Einstein equation with cosmological constant over a $4$-manifold as an operator equation over its tracial universal von Neumann algebra such that the trace of a solution is naturally identified with the cosmological constant.
+This framework permits to use the observed magnitude of the cosmological constant to estimate by topological means the number of primordial black holes about the Planck era.
+This number turns out to be negligable which is in agreement with known density estimates based on the Press--Schechter mechanism.

 \centerline{AMS Classification: Primary: 46L10, 83C45, Secondary: 57R55}

 \centerline{Keywords: {\it Smooth $4$-manifold; Hyperfinite ${\rm II}_1$ factor; Quantum gravity; Cosmological constant}}